dddrrreee/cs140e-25win/labs/3-cross-checking/README.md

   - `trace-simple.c`: implement `__wrap_PUT32` and `__wrap_GET32`
   - `trace-notmainc.c: if you want to get fancy implement this so you can run raw pi programs in tracing mode.
+  - extend `tests/Makefile` to also handle get32 and put32.
+You
+    should just change your trace library to call the wrappers for `PUT32` and `GET32`.

 As with `1-fake-pi` start working through the tests in `2-trace/tests`.